easafe/purescript-flame/docs/events.md

         previousMessage :: Maybe message
 }
 ```
-`World.update` may be thought of a way to recurse the update function -- it is used to process different messages. `World.view`, on the other hand, allows arbitraty rerendering of the view without a raising a different message. `World.event` carries the current raw browser event.
+`World.update` may be thought of a way to recurse the update function -- it is used to process different messages. `World.view`, on the other hand, allows arbitraty rerendering of the view without raising a different message. `World.event` carries the current raw browser event.
 The last two fields are for convenience, if we ever need to backtrace model or messages.

 Using `World` we can write the AJAX example as
 ```haskell